 The removal of the Subprocessors list link makes it less convenient for users, particularly enterprise and EU-based customers who rely on this information for data protection compliance, to verify which third parties Figma engages to process their data.
 While the subprocessor information may still exist on Figma's website, removing the direct link from the Terms of Service reduces accessibility and transparency.
 Enterprise customers and those subject to GDPR may need to contact Figma directly to access current subprocessor information.

-View change record →Non-California users who need to pursue legal action against Figma in court (for matters outside arbitration) must do so in San Francisco, which may be geographically and financially impractical.
+View full change record →Non-California users who need to pursue legal action against Figma in court (for matters outside arbitration) must do so in San Francisco, which may be geographically and financially impractical.
 EU and UK users should note that this venue requirement may not be enforceable against consumers under local law.

 How other platforms handle this

-These Terms shall be governed by the laws of the State of California, without regard to conflict of law principles.
-Any disputes not subject to arbitration shall be resolved exclusively in the state or federal courts located in San Francisco County, California, and you consent to the personal jurisd...
+These Terms are governed by the laws of the State of Minnesota, without giving effect to any choice of law or conflict of law provisions.
+Any disputes not subject to arbitration will be resolved in the state or federal courts located in Hennepin County, Minnesota.

 Monitoring